siddharthsingh89/maui-recipes/_posts/chapter-02-images/2022-06-20-maui-images.md

 * By default, when a GIF is loaded, it will not be played.
 You need to set the  ```IsAnimationPlaying property``` on the control to ```true```.

 ![Playing with GIF in MAUI](https://github.com/siddharthsingh89/maui-recipes/blob/main/_posts/chapter-02-images/media/final_image_gif1.gif?raw=true)

-## How to save an image in .NET MAUI?

-## How to apply a filter to image in .NET MAUI?

-## How to change image transparency in .NET MAUI ?

-## How to load image from a stream ?

-## How to load an embedded image?

-## How to display iamges with a shadow ?

-## How to display image with a border?

-## How to overlap an image over another control?

-## How to add text over an image ?

-## How to make an image grayscale ?

-## How to share an image in .NET MAUI?

-## How to cache an image?

-## How to resize an image?

-## How to downsize an image?